Kodak Express

 Kodak Express is the world's largest branded photo processing network operating in 41 countries and with over 26,000 stores worldwide offering Kodak products and services including photo books, gifts, digital cameras, frames and traditional printing.
 Stores are locally owned and operated with the support of Kodak and their regions program manager for marketing, product purchasing and technical support.

+Whilst the network in many countries is directly administered by Kodak and its subsidiaries, in some countries a network administrator is appointed.
+This is very often a business which supplies the Kodak Express network in that particular country.
+For instance, in the UK, the Kodak Express network is managed with support form Dupli Ltd, a supplier of photographic printing equipment and consumables.